sparkflows/sparkflows-docs/docs/user-guide/web-app/configs-support.rst

       :alt: web-app
       :width: 65%

+   `Click here <https://docs.sparkflows.io/en/latest/user-guide/web-app/index.html>`_ to get more details on how to create Analytical Apps.

 #.
 Create a stage with different components like textfield, select, button and so on.

    .. figure:: ../../_assets/web-app/configs-support/create-stage.png